 All homes will be compliant with the London Housing Design Guide, developed by the Mayor of London, and Code for Sustainable Homes Level 4.
 30% of the homes will be designed as family accommodation and 10% wheelchair adaptable.

-Work on this major redevelopment is expected to be completed by 2017.
+Work on this major redevelopment is expected to be completed in 2017.